milkdroplet/milkdroplet.github.io/_posts/2018-01-09-thoughts-on-making-your-first-game.md

 </p>

 The key to this is the perfect balance between monetization strategies and the game.
 There are many games out there that demonstrate this.
 Let's take mobile games for example.
-Let's also say that the primary income source for that game would be video ads and in-app purchases.
+Let's also say that the primary revenue source for that game would be video ads and in-app purchases.
 Making the video ads shown to the player through a voluntary approach gives the player the sense of equivalent exchange, "I'll watch an ad voluntarily if I can get a reward".
 This keeps both the player happy and the developer happy.
 With in-app purchases, it works the same way, just don't balance the game in such a way that you must pay to win.
 We can also bring up the more traditional way of earning money through games, an upfront payment model where the player would purchase the full game (usually though the games are still riddled with ads and micro-transactions...but what could you do...developers need to eat too).